Showing posts with label Craft Easter Eggs. Show all posts

 Thursday, March 21, 2013

-Velveteen Violets on A Vintage Easter Egg
+Very Vintage Easter Egg Designs

 This little violet dyed, Easter egg is perhaps the oldest egg I hang on my Easter tree.
 It was made sometime in the 1940s or 30s.
 My mother-in-law hung it on her childhood Easter tree.
 I think the lavender food dye has lasted far longer than anyone could ever had anticipated.
 The violets are made from molded velveteen.